DG Indschemes: Classical vs. derived formal smoothness

-\begin{proof} Consider the object $\CZ':=\underset{\alpha}{colim}\, \CZ_\alpha$, where the colimit is taken in $\inftydgprestack$.
-Since homotopy groups commute with filtered colimits, we obtain that $\CZ'$ is formally smooth as an object of $\inftydgprestack$.
+\begin{proof} Since homotopy groups commute with filtered colimits, we obtain that $\CZ$ is formally smooth as an object of $\inftydgprestack$.
 In particular, it is convergent.
-It remains to show that the canonical map $\CZ'\to \CZ$ is an isomorphism.
-To show this, it suffices to show that $\CZ'$ satisfies descent.
+It remains to show that $\CZ$ satisfies descent.
 By convergence, it is enough to check the descent condition on $^{\leq n}\!\affdgSch$.
 But the latter follows from the truncatedness assumption by \lemref{l:no sheafification}. \end{proof}

 (\lemref{l:LKE of formal completion})

 \ssec{Proof of the key proposition}

 In this subsection we will prove \propref{p:descr of formal completion modified}, reproducing a slightly modified argument from \cite{BD}, pages 328-331. \footnote{The reason that we include the proof instead of just quoting the result from \cite{BD} is that it seems that the considerations that involve derived pro-cotangent spaces that we introduce help to make the argument of {\it loc. cit.} more conceptual.}